This article covers three ways of making money from sports betting that work in both theory and practice.

 Arbitrage Betting Cons

-- The other potential downsides is that it is easier for the bookies to spot arbitrage bettors, because it requires the market to be too high on all sides of the game.
+- The other potential downside is that it is easier for the bookies to spot arbitrage bettors, because it requires the market to be too high on all sides of the game.
 So one gets limited faster, putting a cap on the potential lifetime earnings.

 - Also, you will need to distribute your capital and thus tie up your capital across a very wide range of bookmakers to take advantage of the surebet opportunities.